Beth Golay (left) and Suzanne Perez

 That's true.

 I love looking at that in different ways.
 My, that I have read, I mean, if you haven't read The Hitchhiker's series by Douglas Adams, I mean, classic.
 Pick it up.
-Just do yourself a favor unless you don't like funny things or joy.
-[LAUGHTER IN ROOM] Then you can leave it alone.
+Just do yourself a favor unless you don't like funny things or joy. [laughter in room] Then you can leave it alone.

 Joy, obviously do not.